-- American Community Survey, US and so - In addition to the decenring onsus, the US Census Bureau conducts dozens of other censuses and surveys, including the American Community Survey is an ongoing effort that gathers information from a conmunity through a small sample rather than the extensive 10-year survey with which most people are familial - ESRI Business Analyst - ESRI Business Analyst is a poverful tool for analyzing data within a specific geographic location.
+- American Community Survey, US Census - In addition to the decennial census, the US Census Bureau conducts dozens of other censuses and surveys, including the American Community Survey.
+The American Community Survey is an ongoing effort that gathers information from a community through a small sample rather than the extensive 10-year survey with which most people are familiar. - ESRI Business Analyst - ESRI Business Analyst is a powerful tool for analyzing data within a specific geographic location.
 ESRI allows data to be observed at a very local level and compared with surrounding groups. - Data from the US 2010 and 2020 Census, American Community Surveys (ACS), and Bureau of Labor Statistics (BLS) were used.